madfish-solutions/quipuswap-farming/test.md

     - ✅ should fail if not admit is trying to update token metadata;
     - ✅ should fail if farm not found;
     - ✅ should update token metadata.

+21. `default`:

+    - ✅ should transfer received TEZ to the burner, swap for QUIPU and burn them (1);
+    - ✅ should transfer received TEZ to the burner, swap for QUIPU and burn them (2).

 ## TFarm